bloomreach-forge/sitemapv2/README.md

 # Sitemap V2
 The sitemap v2 plugin is the successor to the original sitemap plugin https://documentation.bloomreach.com/14/library/concepts/plugins/sitemap/about.html.
-The Sitemap plugin is a delivery tier component that generates an XML feed based on the Sitemap Protocol.
-This protocol is used by search engines to index your website.

 The Sitemap plugin v2 is a delivery tier component that generates an XML feed based on the Sitemap Protocol.
 This protocol is used by search engines to index your website.

 # Release Notes